CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Simulation Experiments and Analysis

-We conduct experiments to answer the following questions: 1) To what extent does our proactive self-correcting VLA improve downstream task success rates, and how many failed trajectories can it recover compared to a monolithic VLA, even with under-trained VLAs?
+We conduct experiments on simulation benchmarks to answer the following questions: 1) To what extent does our proactive self-correcting VLA improve task success rates, and how many failed trajectories can it recover compared to a monolithic VLA, even with under-trained VLAs?
 2) How much does test-time scaling via MBR decoding contribute to performance gains in VLA inference?
-3) What is the impact of each component on inference efficiency and overall effectiveness?
+3) What is the impact of each component on overall effectiveness?